1986 Masters Tournament: Summary

 In one of the most memorable and exciting final rounds in Masters history, five different players held at least a share of the lead in the final round.
 Seve Ballesteros gained a share of the lead on the front 9 helped by a hole-out eagle at 8.
 Jack Nicklaus played his first eight holes in even par, but stormed into contention with birdies at 9, 10 and 11.
 However, Nicklaus bogeyed the 12th to fall three behind the leaders.
 Greg Norman, tied for the lead at −7 as he made the turn, double-bogeyed the 10th hole to give Ballesteros the outright lead by one shot over Tom Kite.
 Ballesteros hit his second shot at 13 to within six feet.
 After Kite lagged up his own eagle putt on 13, Ballesteros holed his putt for his second eagle of the day and a three shot lead over Kite.
 Kite then holed his birdie putt to cut the lead back to two.

 After a par at 14, Nicklaus began his legendary charge at 15.
 After hitting his 204 yd approach to 12 ft, he buried the putt for eagle to pull within two shots of Ballesteros.
 Nicklaus then hit his tee shot on 16 to within 3 feet and after holing his birdie putt he was within one shot of Ballesteros who was playing the 15th hole.
 Ballesteros, who was in prime position to go for the green in two, pull hooked his approach into the water.
-After failing to get up and down, Ballesteros bogeyed the hole, giving Nicklaus a share of the lead.
+Failing to get up and down, Ballesteros bogeyed the hole, giving Nicklaus a share of the lead.
 Kite made birdie at 15 to enter into a three-way tie with Ballesteros and Nicklaus.
 After a wayward drive, Nicklaus hit his approach on 17 to 18 ft.
 After long deliberation, he holed his putt on 17 for sole possession of the lead for the first time in the tournament.
 He two-putted for par on 18 to post −9 and a one shot lead.